 With a convincing opening-day win over Navy and a narrow edging of Purdue in Week 2, most college football fans were saying “Yeah, and?”
 Everyone was waiting for the Irish to do their typical win-their-first-two-games-then-get-trounced-in-the-third routine that’s been so common in South Bend for the past few years.
 But Notre Dame went into a tough environment at night versus a very good Michigan State team and won convincingly 20-3.
 Notre Dame’s defense was electric, generating four sacks — against a team that hadn’t given up one coming in — two tackles for loss, and eight passes broken up.
 So far this season the Irish have limited opponents to 10 points per game and are off to the program’s first 3-0 start in 10 years.

 V. Clemson-Florida State match-up this week will be exciting

 Both these teams were preseason contenders but were always taken with a grain of salt because both have shown in their history the ability to have let-downs against teams the shouldn’t.
 But, on Saturday, FSU dominated Wake Forest in a 52-0 win and Clemson has been perfect this year and getting stronger every week.
 The winner of this week’s clash in Tallahassee will give a faint glimmer of national title hope to a team not named LSU or Alabama.
 Expect offensive explosions with Seminoles quarterback EJ Manuel and his variety of weapons at the skill positions taking turns lighting up the scoreboard with the Tigers and the juggernaut that is WR Sammy Watkins.

 – Rocky Boiman

-Rocky Boiman is an analyst for Dial Global’s coverage of NCAA Football.
+Rocky Boiman is an analyst for Westwood One’s coverage of NCAA Football.
 This weekend, John Sadak and Rocky will be in Tallahassee for the big FSU-Clemson showdown.
 Coverage begins at 7:30 PM Eastern Saturday.